 Todd has also successfully handled silica and toxic mold cases in Florida and Georgia, and is frequently assisted in handling key witness depositions in cases from Illinois, New York, and California, and has appeared in Federal District and Appellate Courts in Georgia and Florida.

-Prior to joining HPY, Todd began his career as a prosecutor and paratrooper in the United States Army’s Judge Advocate General’s Corps at Fort Bragg, North Carolina, the Army’s busiest and most combat-ready jurisdiction, where he prosecuted for the XVIII Airborne Corps and the U.S. Army Special Operations Command, handling two top secret classified prosecutions.
+Prior to joining Hawkins Parnell, Todd began his career as a prosecutor and paratrooper in the United States Army’s Judge Advocate General’s Corps at Fort Bragg, North Carolina, the Army’s busiest and most combat-ready jurisdiction, where he prosecuted for the XVIII Airborne Corps and the U.S. Army Special Operations Command, handling two top secret classified prosecutions.
 Upon returning to Georgia in 1997, Todd established himself as a skillful and effective courtroom advocate as an Assistant District Attorney in the Tallapoosa Judicial Circuit, where he worked closely with the jurisdiction’s law enforcement community and trained new attorneys at the District Attorney’s Association “Basic Training” for new prosecutors.
 In 2000 Todd joined the United States Attorney’s Office for the Northern District of Georgia.
 During his distinguished 12-year career at the United States Attorney’s Office, he successfully prosecuted defendants in a host of serious crimes including murder, kidnapping, assault, and other violent crimes; international drug trafficking; gang-related and racketeering activity; and terrorism.

 - University of Georgia School of Law (J.D., 1993)